TobiasSchaich/MTL_Simulator/README.md

 # MTL_Simulator
-An object-oriented python module for simulation cables using many-conductor transmission line theory
+An object-oriented python module for simulating cables using many-conductor transmission line theory